shrobon/React-Projects/indecision-app/README.md

 - Organizes your JS.
 You have a single bundle.js (dep+code)
 - Mention where the entrypoint is and the location of the final bundle file
 - Each file if it wants to.... can have 1 default export setup
+- if a dependency is installed but not used, then babel will not add it to the bundle.
+This is efficient and saves some space.
+- loader: lets you customize the behavior of webpack when its loads a certain file.
+Example:  whenever you come across a .js file, pass it through babel

 #### Concepts to brush up
 - let | const | var